kevinxia787/Budgetr/README.md

 I think the next step is to make sure all number values are initialized to 0 so when adding them all up to get total spending, it won't be a hassle.
 I could use an iterator to get the running sum of all values, and store that within a field of the BudgetStorage class.

+Fourth Edit:
+Added methods that get all of the spending values.

+I created a method that returns a ArrayList of doubles that goes through the entire hash map, checks if a given Node is null, and if it isn't, then adds the spending value into the arrayList.
+The second method iterates through the ArrayList and calculates the total spending.
+This removes the necessity for the totalSpending method in BudgetMath.